ErickSegaar/TGIF_XLD/README.md

     * Stop Command: `/usr/local/tomcat/apache-tomcat-9.0.17/bin/shutdown.sh`
 1. Click on `Save and close`

-Last step in the infrastructure is to define where the applications need to be deployed.
+Last step in the infrastructure is to define where `PetClinic` needs to be deployed.
 1. Click on the `...` next to `TomcatInstance`, then go to `New` > `tomcat` > `VirtualHost`
 1. Fill in the following:
     * Name: `TomcatPetClinic`